vincentarelbundock/Rdatasets/doc/DAAG/rst/possum.rst

       :name: description

-   The ``possum`` data frame consists of nine morphometric measurements on each of 104 mountain brushtail possums, trapped at seven sites from Southern Victoria to central Queensland.
+   The ``possum`` data frame consists of nine morphometric measurements on each of 104 mountain brushtail possums, trapped at seven Australian sites from Southern Victoria to central Queensland.
+See ``possumsites`` for further details.
+The ``fossum`` data frame is the subset of ``possum`` that has measurements for the 43 females.

    .. rubric:: Usage
       :name: usage

    ::

-      possum
+        data(possum)
+        data(fossum)

    .. rubric:: Format
       :name: format